-The International Union for the Conservation of Nature and Natural Resources or IUCN is founded in 1948 and is dedicated to nature conservation.
+The organization known as the International Union for the Conservation of Nature and Natural Resources or IUCN is founded in 1948 and is dedicated to nature conservation.
 The members of this union included famous scientists and environmental activists from all around the globe, like Roger Helm and Tracy Philipps.
-In 1961, the IUCN members organized a conference that lasted almost three days.
-However, the topic of their discussions during the conference was not environmental problems.
-Rather, it was about finding money for the activities that are going to be planned by the organization.
-During that time, it was a known fact that the organization of renowned scientists was struggling to make the money for even its daily activities due to the lack of budget and proper funding.
+In 1961, the members of IUCN organized a conference that lasted for almost three days.
+However, the topic of the discussion at the conference was not about the problems in the environment.
+Rather, it was about finding money or funds for the activities that are going to be planned by the organization.
+During that time, it was a known fact that the organization of renowned scientists was struggling to fund its daily activities due to the lack of budget and proper funding.

-However, two members who took part in the conference were thinking of one effective way of getting money for the organization.
-They thought the scientists would need a professional organization to raise fund for the nature conservationist activities.
-Those two people were famous British Ornithologists Peter Scott and Edward Max Nicholson.
+Two members who were present in the conference were thinking of one effective way of getting money for the organization.
+They thought the scientists would need a professional organization to raise funds for the activities related to nature conservation.
+Those two people were famous British ornithologists Edward Max Nicholson and Peter Scott.

-Peter Scott was selected as the first chairman of the organization.
+Peter Scott was selected to be the first chairman of the organization.
 From several years after the formation of WWF, it was Scott who spearheaded the fundraising activities, although it was Prince Bernhard of Lippe-Biesterfeld, a consort of Queen Juliana of the Netherlands, who acted as the president.
-The mascot of the organization was also the creation of Scott, based on a giant panda named Chi-Chi, who was taken care of by the London Zoo after being transferred from the Beijing Zoo.
-The first fundraising project of WWF was initiated by an article written in The Daily Mirror that focused on the extinction of animals in Daily Mirror, one of the most popular British newspapers then, and by publishing an article there, the WWF hoped that they would be able to reach more people to help fund their activities.
-Fortunately, their efforts were worth it, as the article gained worldwide attention, and in one week, the organization received the donations worth 60,000 pounds.
+The mascot of the WWF was also the creation of Peter Scott, and it was based on a giant panda named Chi-Chi, who was taken care of by the London Zoo after being transferred from the Beijing Zoo.
+The first fundraising project of WWF was initiated by an article written in The Daily Mirror that focused on the extinction of animals.
+The Daily Mirror is arguably one of the most popular British newspapers then, and by publishing an article there, the WWF hoped that they would be able to reach more people to help fund their activities.
+Fortunately, their efforts were worth it, as the article gained worldwide attention, and in one week, the organization received donations worth 60,000 pounds.

-WWF is now the largest organization for the conservation of nature.
-It has offices in more than 40 countries and millions of activists performing duties for the organization across the world.
-Various conservation projects are carried out under their leadership.
-In 1986, as part of broadening their goals the name of the organization was changed.
-It is now officially known as World Wide Fund for Nature, but the former name is still being used in campaigns for the United States and Canada.
-The organization is able to raise funds through various means, including membership fees, donations from anonymous donors, and the sales for merchandise like greeting cards, stamps and souvenirs.
+WWF is currently the largest organization for the conservation of nature.
+It has offices in more than 30 countries, with millions of activists performing duties for the organization across the world.
+Various conservation projects and charity events are carried out under their leadership throughout the years.
+In 1986, in order to broaden their goals, the name of the organization was changed.
+It is now officially known as the World Wide Fund for Nature, but the former name is still being used in campaigns for the United States and Canada.
+The organization is able to raise funds through various means, including membership fees, donations from anonymous donors, and the sales for merchandise like greeting cards, stamps, shirts, and other souvenirs.